lowercraft/academic-website/content/home/experience.md

   location = ""
   date_start = "2020-07-01"
   date_end = "2020-10-30"
-  description = "I consulted the Czech and Slovakian editions of HH 14th dalai lama's biography entitled 'Jeho Svatost čtrnáctý dalajlama, ilustrovaný životopis' written by Tendzin G. Tethong.
+  description = "I consulted the Czech and Slovakian editions of HH 14th dalai lama's biography entitled *Jeho Svatost čtrnáctý dalajlama, ilustrovaný životopis* written by Tendzin G. Tethong.
 My responsibilities were primarily fact-checking and providing critical remarks regarding the historical and cultural context but I also co-edited parts of the text and prepared all the commentaries, footnotes and online resources (index)."

 [[experience]]
-  title = "Editor-in-chief of an online dictionary" company = "Oriental Institute of the Czech Academy of Sciences" company_url = "http://www.orient.cas.cz/index.html" location = ""
+  title = "Editor-in-chief of online dictionary" company = "Oriental Institute of the Czech Academy of Sciences" company_url = "http://www.orient.cas.cz/index.html" location = ""